Trump cancels trip to Switzerland over government shutdown

 WASHINGTON (AP) — President Donald Trump said Thursday that he’s canceling his trip later this month to a global forum in Switzerland because of the partial government shutdown, now in its 20th day.

-Earlier in the day, Trump said the trip was “still on” and he would cancel if the shutdown over funding for a U.S.-Mexico border wall continued.
+Trump said earlier Thursday that the trip was “still on” but that he would cancel if the shutdown over funding for a U.S.-Mexico border wall continued.
 He told reporters on the South Lawn that he wanted to attend and speak before the world financial community.
 Fewer than five hours later, he nixed the trip.

-He said it was easier to negotiate trade with China than talk to Democrats about border security and funding for a wall.
+He said it was easier to negotiate trade with China than talk to Democrats about border security and wall funding.

 “I find China, frankly, in many ways, to be far more honorable than Cryin’ Chuck and Nancy.
 I really do,” Trump said referring to Senate Democratic Leader Chuck Schumer and House Speaker Nancy Pelosi.
 “I think that China is actually much easier to deal with than the opposition party.”

-Last year, a brief government shutdown threatened to derail his trip to Davos, but he ended up making the trip and gave remarks, asserting that his “America First” agenda can go hand-in-hand with global cooperation.
+Last year, a brief government shutdown threatened to derail his trip to Davos, but Trump ended up going to Switzerland and asserting in a speech that this “America First” agenda can go hand-in-hand with global cooperation.

-Other top-level administration figures scheduled to attend include Secretary of State Mike Pompeo, Commerce Secretary Wilbur Ross, Transportation Secretary Elaine Chao, U.S. Trade Representative Robert Lighthizer and Homeland Security Secretary Nielson.
-Trump’s daughter Ivanka and son-in-law Jared Kushner also were to attend the forum.
+Other top-level administration figures scheduled to attend include Secretary of State Mike Pompeo, Commerce Secretary Wilbur Ross, Transportation Secretary Elaine Chao, U.S. Trade Representative Robert Lighthizer and Homeland Security Secretary Kirstjen Nielsen.
+Trump’s daughter Ivanka and son-in-law Jared Kushner – both senior advisers to Trump – also were to attend the forum.